apache/zeppelin/docs/install/virtual_machine.md

 ## Vagrant Virtual Machine for Apache Zeppelin

-The Apache Zeppelin distribution includes a scripts directory
+Apache Zeppelin distribution includes a scripts directory

  `scripts/vagrant/zeppelin-dev`

 This script creates a virtual machine that launches a repeatable, known set of core dependencies required for developing Zeppelin.
 It can also be used to run an existing Zeppelin build if you don't plan to build from source.
-For pyspark users, this script also includes several helpful [Python Libraries](#pythonextras)
+For pyspark users, this script also includes several helpful [Python Libraries](#pythonextras).

 ####Installing the required components to launch a virtual machine.